 Is Torrenting Legal or Illegal?

-This a very confusing debate that either torrenting is legal or illegal but, it is essential to know that torrenting is just a simple way of sharing files among the users/peers and in this act torrenting is not an illegal thing.
+This is a very confusing debate that either torrenting is legal or illegal but, it is essential to know that torrenting is just a simple way of sharing files among the users/peers.
+In this act, torrenting is not an illegal thing.

-The legal and illegal aspect of torrenting depends on the file which is being downloaded.
-If the shared file is not restricted or copyrighted, then torrenting is a legal thing but if the downloaded file is illegal or unofficial then such files might have its own consequences.
+The legal and illegal aspect of torrenting depends on the file being downloaded.
+If the shared file is not restricted or copyrighted, then torrenting is legal, but if the downloaded file is illegal or unofficial, such files might have their own consequences.

-Since every country has its own legal structure with regard to the implementation of copyright rules and regulations.
-It may be possible that if in one country torrenting is considered illegal and in another country, it might be legal.
-This all depends on the privacy laws and use of the internet.
-If you live in a country where torrenting is illegal, then it is necessary that you have to download torrent secretly and you must remain anonymous.
+Since every country has its own legal structure for implementing copyright rules and regulations, it may be possible that if torrenting is considered illegal in one country and another country, it might be legal.
+This all depends on the privacy laws and the use of the internet.
+If you live in a country where torrenting is illegal, then it is necessary that you have to download torrents secretly, and you must remain anonymous.

-There is nothing illegal about using the torrent client software, however, sharing plagiarized and copyrighted content using that software is strictly prohibited and illegal in many countries.
+There is nothing illegal about using torrent client software; however, sharing plagiarized and copyrighted content is prohibited and illegal in many countries.

 Is Torrenting Safe?

-Although torrenting is not illegal it is a bit risky.
-If a user/peer torrent any copyrighted material so, there is a greater chance of being caught by higher authorities.
-Moreover, there is also a chance of downloading infected files hence, it is recommended to use a VPN for making torrenting safer.
+Although torrenting is not illegal, it is a bit risky.
+If a user/peer torrents any copyrighted material, there is a greater chance of being caught by higher authorities.
+Moreover, there is also a chance of downloading infected files.
+Hence, it is recommended to use a VPN to make torrenting safer.

-Governments and service providers work together to make the life of the users more and more difficult who torrent media files and pirate software.
+Governments and service providers work together to make the life of the users more and more difficult for those who torrent media files and pirate software.

 Risks of Torrenting?

-There are not many risks associated with the process of torrenting.
-The downloading is done from a network of peers so, the risk of computer virus tying a ride are slightly lesser than with normal downloading.
+Torrent downloading is done from a network of peers so, the risk of computer viruses tying a ride is slightly lesser than with normal downloading.

 Another concern associated with torrenting is malware.
-The user/peer wouldn’t have any idea that the downloaded torrent file from a source might contain the virus.
+The peer wouldn’t know that the downloaded torrent file might contain the virus from a source.
 The downloaded virus-affected torrent files can become a reason to cripple down the user’s computer system.

-With the process of torrenting, there is a risk of illegal and unlawful access to corporations’ serious and significant business information.
-This sensitive data may include workers’ records, corporation’s policies, and information about stakeholders, rewards, and many more.
-If a worker downloads a torrents file and unknowingly save that torrent file in the same folder which contains the critical information and that folder can only be accessed by the higher authorities of the corporations, and if they notice a torrent file so, they will certainly take an action against that person.
+There is a risk of illegal and unlawful access to corporations’ serious and significant business information with torrenting.
+This sensitive data may include workers’ records, corporations’ policies, information about stakeholders, rewards, and many more.
+If a worker downloads a torrents file and saves that torrent file in the same folder that contains the critical information, the corporations’ higher authorities can access the folder.
+If they notice a torrent file, they will undoubtedly take action against that person.

 Torrenting doesn’t directly affect the user’s system.
-However, there is always a possibility of online hack attacks and illegal access to a user’s information.
-As soon as a user either uploads, downloads, or shares a torrent file so, the online hackers become active and manage to collect data about online user’s activities.
-The hackers after acquiring user’s data use it for their own personal use and advantage.
+However, there is always a possibility of online hack attacks and illegal access to users’ information.
+As soon as a user either uploads, downloads, or shares a torrent file, the online hackers become active and manage to collect data about the online user’s activities.
+After acquiring users’ data, the hackers use it for their personal use and advantage.

-The torrent users are under the strong supervision of surveillance agencies.
-The service providers observe users’ online activities.
-If ever they found hints of the illegally downloaded torrent file or any copyrighted torrent file then the torrent users tend to face legal penalties for their actions.
+The torrent users are under the supervision of surveillance agencies.
+They observe users’ online activities.
+If they find hints of the illegally downloaded torrent file or any copyrighted torrent file, then the torrent users face legal penalties for their actions.